Tauzero/fluidpatcher/utils/README.md

 **StompBox**()

-A Python object that acts as an interface for two buttons and a 16x2 character LCD connected to a Raspberry Pi
+A Python object that acts as an interface for two buttons and a 16x2 or 20x4 character LCD connected to a Raspberry Pi

 #### Methods: